 “This latest packaging development from Parkside and Touchguard in no way replaces the need for careful hand washing,” Shaw added.
 “However, it is an innovative solution which can inhibit the spread of cross-contamination on packaging substrates that are not usually subject to any cleaning or infection control procedures.”

-The coated packaging solution has been tested in lab applications, and is seen to be “stable” and exhibit an environment which, following the current UK Government and varying chemical society guidelines, will render the COVID-19 virus inactive.
+The coated packaging solution has been tested in lab applications, and is seen to be “stable”.
 The coating has been assessed and certified for antibacterial performance to ISO 22196:2011.